-FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.229 Guidance on the warning signs that FGM may be about to take place, or may have already taken place, can also be found on pages 38-41 of the Multi-
+FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+Guidance on the warning signs that FGM may be about to take place, or may have already taken place, can also be found on pages 38-41 of the Multi-agency statutory guidance on FGM.
+To give an example of indications that a girl has already been subjected to FGM:

-- A pupil may have difficulty walking, sitting, or standing and may even look uncomfortable. - A pupil may have frequent urinary, menstrual or stomach problems or spend longer than normal in the bathroom due to difficulties urinating. - There may be prolonged or repeated absences from School and/or noticeable behaviour changes (e.g. withdrawal or depression) on the pupil's return. - A pupil is reluctant to undergo medical examination.230
+- A pupil may have difficulty walking, sitting, or standing and may even look uncomfortable. - A pupil may have frequent urinary, menstrual or stomach problems or spend longer than normal in the bathroom due to difficulties urinating. - There may be prolonged or repeated absences from School and/or noticeable behaviour changes (e.g. withdrawal or depression) on the pupil's return. - A pupil is reluctant to undergo medical examination.